241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/010302_CodingFrontend.md

      ```dotnet restore```

-   * You can build & run your Web App project:
+   * You should build & run your Web App project with these 2 commands:

      ```dotnet build```